 Complete guide to Ella, Sri Lanka.
 How to get here, where to stay, what to see and where to eat

-Ella is a small town located at a higher altitude in central Sri Lanka and is therefore particularly known for its cooler climate and beautiful scenery.
-In this part you will find many beautiful hiking trails, waterfalls and tea plantations.
+Ella is a small town located at a higher altitude in central Sri Lanka and is therefore known for its cooler climate and beautiful nature.
+In this area, you will find many beautiful hiking trails, waterfalls, and tea plantations.

-Among other things, you will also find many great restaurants, cafés and bars or hotels that offer spectacular views.
-This is one of the reasons why this town has become one of our favourite places in Sri Lanka.
+Among other things, you will also find many great restaurants, cafes, bars, and hotels offering beautiful views.
+That is why this town has become one of our favorite places in Sri Lanka.

-2-3 nights is plenty of time to explore the beauty of this area.
-However, we liked it so much that we extended our stay and spent a total of 5 days in the area.
+Two to three nights are more than enough to explore the beauty of this area.
+However, we liked it so much that we extended our stay and spent a total of 5 days in this area.

 The most beautiful scenery in all of Sri Lanka awaits you during your train journey.